openhab/openhab-google-assistant/docs/USAGE.md

 | **Supported Items** | Number |
 | **Configuration** | (optional) `useFahrenheit=true/false` |

+_Hint:_ At the moment, sensor values will only be queriable by voice and will not show up anywhere in the Google Home app.

 ```shell
 Number { ga="TemperatureSensor" [ useFahrenheit=true ] }
 ```